This Presidential Candidate Wants to Give Every Adult $1,000 a Month

 But Faricy argues that could leave people who qualify for several benefits in worse economic positions than they started.
 “In that case, the population that might be helped most by [a UBI] would actually be hurt because then you’re leaving the poor to pay for things like health care and child care,” he said.

 Yang’s plan is a bit different, however.
-He intends to pay for it with a value-added tax, a consumption tax levied on good at each stage of their production.
+He intends to pay for it with a value-added tax, a consumption tax levied on goods at each stage of their production.
 “The big trap that America is in right now is that as artificial intelligence and autonomous cars and trucks take off, we’re going to see more and more work disappear and we’re not going to have new revenue to account for it,” he said.
 “The big winners are going to be the biggest tech companies like Amazon and Google and Facebook who are great at not paying a lot of taxes.
 So the way we pay for a universal basic income is by passing a value added tax which would get the American public a slice of every Amazon transaction and Google search.”

 Adam Michel, a tax policy and federal budget expert at the conservative-leaning Heritage Foundation, says value-added taxes aren’t unequivocally beneficial.

 “Consumption taxes as a standalone concept are significantly less distortionary to the economy, so they’re a very efficient way to raise taxes,” he said.
-“From a conservative perspective, someone that is concerned about the size and scope of government, adding an additional highly efficient way to raise revenue into the U.S. tax system is incredibly problematic in that it would would unleash the already pent up desire to expand the size and scope of government making it easy for the government to collect revenue for any number of of of programs — whether that be the UBI or the Green New Deal or Medicare for all.”
+“From a conservative perspective, someone that is concerned about the size and scope of government, adding an additional highly efficient way to raise revenue into the U.S. tax system is incredibly problematic in that it would would unleash the already pent up desire to expand the size and scope of government making it easy for the government to collect revenue for any number of programs — whether that be the UBI or the Green New Deal or Medicare for all.”

 Additionally, Michel argues, there’s no feasible way the government will be able to scale back existing welfare programs to afford this one.
 “This would ultimately be layered on top of all of the existing system that we have, and a new tack on the scale of several trillion dollars a year would not be economically costless,” he said.
 “All that money would have to be laundered through Washington and then handed back out to people, which would have all sorts of perverse work incentives.”